miazfryer/King_County_Regression/README.md

 After iterating through different combinations of variables and regression models, we came to the conclusion that polynomial transformation and dummy variable transformation gave the best result.
 We then built the third model using the dummy variable of the zipcodes.

 ![graph_revenue_genre](./Images/zipcdoe_vs_price.png)

+The chart shows that even among the Top 10 zipcodes by average salary there is a great variance among the prices.
+Therefore we decided to include zipcodes into our final analysis.

 Our final model included everything we mentioned above and dummy variable transformation of waterfront, bedrooms, and floors.
 Finally, to examine our final model, we ran it on the test data.